tytydraco/yessleep/out/Devils_Due_Sympathy_for_the_Devil_Parts_1112.md

   "It's been a long time, son."

-  I felt my jaw drop in the same manner as Grants did, as his cigarette dropped to the countertop.
+  I felt my jaw drop in the same manner as Grants did, as his cigarette fell to the countertop.

   "Father!?"